Park Center Senior High School

 Park Center Senior High School (PCSH) is a four-year public high school located in Brooklyn Park, Minnesota, United States, on 7300 Brooklyn Blvd.
 PCSH is located near the border of two northwest twin cities suburbs, Brooklyn Park and Brooklyn Center, thus the school name "Park Center" is a combination of these city names.
-The principal is Heather Miller-Cink.
+The principal is Antwan Harris.
 Park Center Senior High's mascot is a pirate and the school's sports teams are known as the Pirates.
 The school's colors are green and gold.
+From their website, "As an International Baccalaureate (IB) school, Park Center Senior High infuses core curriculum with a world focus that helps young people understand their role as responsible world citizens."